VIAME/VIAME/README.md

 	cd [install-directory]/examples/detector_pipelines/

 In those directories, run one of the detector pipelines.
-Which ENABLE_FLAGS you enabled will control which detector pipelines you can run, and only run scripts with all required dependencies enabled will show up in the install tree.
+Which build-level ENABLE_FLAGS you enabled will control which detector pipelines you can run, and only run scripts with all required dependencies enabled will show up in the install tree.
 Each script is just performing a call to pipeline runner under the hood, e.g.:

 	pipeline_runner -p [pipeline-file].pipe

 Output detections can then be viewed in the GUI, e.g., see:

 [install-directory]/examples/annotation_and_visualization/

+For a simpler run experience, this GUI can now also run all detection and tracking pipelines within it.

 Quick Build Instructions